FabMab/e-shop/README.md

 # e-shop
 E-shop Web App with Java Servlets

-Simple Shopping Cart Web App using GlassFish server, JDBC, Java Servlets and JSP.
+Simple Shopping Cart Web app running on GlassFish server.
+MVC model with Java Servlets and JSP.
-The Web App is bundled as a Netbeans Project and deployed via Netbeans on a local server.
+The Web App is bundled as a Netbeans Project, uses JDBC as a DB and deployed via Netbeans ont the local server.

-SQL scripts to create the tables required for the database are located in